ezchat/backend/README.md

 # ez.chat backend

-The backend for ez.chat, built with either Flask or CherryPy
+The backend for ez.chat, built with CherryPy.

 ## Setup